-Thank you for taking on a role in scouting.
+Thank you for taking on a role with local scouting.
 You are joining the most successful youth movement the world has ever seen.
 Scouting was one of the outstanding success stories of the 20th century and continues to grow in the 21st century.
 From a gathering of 20 boys on Brownsea lsland in 1907 our Movement has had over 300 million Members worldwide and has a current membership of over 40 million!

 Making you feel welcome

 As an adult volunteering with scouting you have a unique role to play in the lives of young people.
 Over time you will meet young people who are benefitting from the fun and adventure they have had while in our care.
-They may not say thank you today. next week or even when they leave but throughout their lives they will remember and use the skills and fun they had as a Scout!
+They may not say thank you today. next week or even when they leave but throughout their lives they will remember and use the skills and fun they had as a scout!

 We don’t expect you to do this on your own and you will receive lots of support and focused training for your role.